AckerlyXu/heima/articles/sql-database/sql-database-operate-query-store.md

 Query Store has been [globally available](https://azure.microsoft.com/updates/general-availability-azure-sql-database-query-store/) in Azure SQL Database since November, 2015.
 Query Store is the foundation for performance analysis and tuning features, such as [SQL Database Advisor and Performance Dashboard](https://azure.microsoft.com/updates/sqldatabaseadvisorga/).
 At the moment of publishing this article, Query Store is running in more than 200,000 user databases in Azure, collecting query-related information for several months, without interruption.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Microsoft is in the process of activating Query Store for all Azure SQL databases (existing and new).
+> Microsoft is in the process of activating Query Store for all Azure SQL databases (existing and new).

 ## Optimal Query Store Configuration
 This section describes optimal configuration defaults that are designed to ensure reliable operation of the Query Store and dependent features, such as [SQL Database Advisor and Performance Dashboard](https://azure.microsoft.com/updates/sqldatabaseadvisorga/).
 Default configuration is optimized for continuous data collection, that is minimal time spent in OFF/READ_ONLY states.